EDCD/EDMarketConnector/PLUGINS.md

 with core EDMC or other plugins.**

 Use `number_from_string()` from EDMC's `l10n.Locale` object to parse input numbers in a locale-independent way.

-Note that the old CamelCase versions of `number_from_string` and `string_from_number` do still exist, but are deprecated.
+NB: the old CamelCase versions of `number_from_string` and `string_from_number` do still exist, but arexi deprecated.
 They will continue to work, but will throw warnings.

+Note that in the following example the function signature defines that it returns `Optional[tk.Frame]` only because we need to allow for `None` if something goes wrong with the creation of the frame (the calling code checks this).
+You absolutely need to return the `nb.Frame()` instance that you get as in the code below.

 ```python
 import tkinter as tk